Skip to content

 Open

 Most tools fall between $15 and $30 per developer per month on per-seat plans.
-Credit-pool pricing is cheaper for teams above five people — Critique starts at $12/month (shared), $35/month Pro, and $129/month Ultra with frontier models.
-Student and OSS plans drop to $5/month on Critique with unlimited repository indexing.
+Credit-pool pricing is often cheaper for teams above five people — Critique's public pricing is Solo $19/mo, Pro $49/mo, Team $149/mo, plus $5/mo student/OSS with unlimited repository indexing for verified students and OSS maintainers.

 Open